digital-archives/HISTGA1011/slides/week_01_slide_deck.md

 ---

-1 min

 In 2005, the first version of the PREservation Metadata Implementation Strategies (PREMIS) metadata schema is released.
-This framework is a type of metadata that describes the sorts of preservation activities or actions have occurred through the course of a digital object’s life in a repository.
+This framework is a type of metadata that describes the sorts of preservation activities or actions have occurred through the course of a data object’s life in a repository.
 We will discuss PREMIS and also have a hands-on workshop, where we will take a peek into what PREMIS metadata looks like, in a few week’s time.
 You should know that PREMIS is most usually encoded into XML.

 Source (for information and screen capture): https://www.loc.gov/standards/premis/understanding-premis.pdf